 Co-Director and Developer

-Jessica Murray, Ph.D., is a disability rights advocate who campaigns for increasing access to transportation for people with diverse disabilities through direct action.
-She has chaired the advisory committee on transportation accessibility (ACTA) for New York City Transit since 2019.
-She is also working to establish an archive of the disability rights movement in New York City. nycdisabilityrightsarchive.org
+Jessica Murray is a disability rights advocate who campaigns for increasing access to transportation for people with diverse disabilities through direct action.
+Her work is featured in the Museum of the City of New York’s Activist New York exhibition.
+Since 2021, she has been collecting and preserving documentation of the disability rights movement in New York City for nycdisabilityrightsarchive.org

 Jessica initiated the conversation about including disability segregation into the project proposal and has conducted archival research to find primary sources for this history.
 She is developing the site using a static website generator called Hugo and has incorporated accessible design principles throughout the development process.

 Jeanne Theoharis is the author or co-author of eleven books on the civil rights and Black Power movements and the contemporary politics of race.
 Her widely-acclaimed biography The Rebellious Life of Mrs. Rosa Parks won a 2014 NAACP Image Award.

 As one of the project co-directors, she contributed her extensive knowledge of struggles for racial justice in New York City and her experience building the Rosa Parks Biography teaching resource.